 Similarly, removing extra ear hair can be a treatment for tinnitus (also known as a ringing in the ears).

 On the more serious side, there is some medical controversy over whether or not ear canal hair that occurs along with a crease in the ear lobe can predict a higher occurrence of coronary artery disease (CAD).
-A recent literature review cites one 1989 study that showed a correlation between Indian men with ear hair (and ear lobe crease) with developing heart disease.
+A recent cites one that showed a correlation between Indian men with ear hair (and ear lobe crease) with developing heart disease.

 However, the study only included South Asian participants.
 The analysis also points to the fact that some follow-up studies have failed to show a significant correlation.
 So as of now, we don’t know for sure if ear hair might mean you’re more likely to develop CAD.